Language-Research-Technology/ldac-profile/profile/profile.md

 CSV or similar tabular files are often used to represent transcribed speech or sign language data, sometimes also with time codes.
-To enable automated location of which column is which, use a [frictionless Table Schema](https://specs.frictionlessdata.io/table-schema/)described by a File entity in the crate.
+To enable automated location of which column is which, use a [frictionless Table Schema](https://specs.frictionlessdata.io/table-schema/) described by a File entity in the crate.

 For example:
 ```json